 But the point is this: Patty’s suffering was working for her an exceeding and eternal weight of glory.
 This is the purpose of it all beyond this life.

 And if you ask: Will her reward be greater than mine because she suffered more?
 My answer is: I don’t know all the factors that go into God’s reckoning of ever-increasing eternal joy.
 What I know is this: last Tuesday morning, Patty’s suffering was working for her an eternal weight of glory.
 That is what God says.

-At her bedside Tuesday morning about 3 hours after she died, I commented to Glen that this was an awesome week to meet Jesus.
-I said something about Jesus' last Thursday and Good Friday and Christ's being able to empathize with great suffering.
-And Glen said, "I think she suffered as much as he did."
-I said, "Perhaps.
-And if so, when their eyes met three hours ago they didn't have to say much."
+At her bedside Tuesday morning about three hours after she died, I commented to Glen that this was an awesome week to meet Jesus.
+I said something about Jesus’s last Thursday and Good Friday and Christ’s being able to empathize with great suffering.
+And Glen said, “I think she suffered as much as he did.”
+I said, “Perhaps.
+And if so, when their eyes met three hours ago, they didn’t have to say much.”

 But if the Lord had said to Patty as she beheld him, “Patty, is it worth it?” she would have said (I believe, on the basis of God’s word), “This would be worth a thousand deaths.
 ‘Whom have I in heaven but you?’”
 (Psalm 73:25).